vlepeule/bmw-cardata-ha/README.md

 I'm developing this on my free time with personal use cases as highest priority.
 Main goal was to get it running ASAP when BMW killed the old API, so the code quality wasn't priority at all.
 So far the plugin has been surprisingly stable even after bigger (AI Agent assisted) edits, but there's always a risk that something falls through, due to nonexistent automatic testing and me not doing a completely fresh install every time I test a new feature.

-The Beta branch is used as a day to day development branch and can contain completely broken stuff.
+The Beta branch is used as a day to day development branch and can contain completely broken stuff, please don't use it or report bugs from it unless specifically asked for.
 The main branch is updated when I feel that it works well enough and has something worth to publish.

 ## Release Notes: